jondueck/jondueck.ca/journal/2024-02-29-february-hyperlinks.md

 ---

 ## Read
 - Bryan Manio wrote about [*How to quickly add RSS links with Raycast*](https://bryanmanio.com/blog/quickly-add-rss-links-raycast/) and Feedly.
 I use Reeder, which has an extension for grabbing feeds, but this looks useful if you use those tools.
-And there’s a screenshot of *this very website* in the post‽ I’m charmed by the way that
+And there’s a screenshot of *this very website* in the post‽ I’m charmed by the way these connections happen through blogging.
 - [An anoymyous blogger from Antarctica with the delightful URL brr.fyi](https://brr.fyi/)
 - [XKCD forecasts](https://xkcd.com/2892/) the longevity of [“It’s one banana, Michael.
 What could it cost? $10?”](https://youtu.be/Nl_Qyk9DSUw)
 - *“They believed that the internet was a good place, filled with good people, who above all wanted the internet to be a good thing.
 In that world, and on that internet, explaining your wishes in a text file was governance enough.”* –  [The Rise and Fall of robots.txt](https://www.theverge.com/24067997/robots-txt-ai-text-file-web-crawlers-spiders) by David Pierce for The Verge